-The fish populations of New Jersey’s rivers and streams look vastly different than they did 200 years ago.
-Most of today’s freshwater game fish are non-native and were brought to New Jersey to increase recreational opportunities for anglers.
+Fish communities in the state look vastly different than they did 200 years ago.
+Most of today’s freshwater game fish are non-native (i.e., exotic) species and were brought to New Jersey to increase recreational opportunities for anglers.
 Non-native species may outcompete native species for habitat and food resources.
 In addition, several non-native species are piscivorous – they eat fish.
-As a result, many of our state’s native fish have been extirpated or their ranges significantly reduced or have been completely extirpated (i.e., have become extinct in the state).
+As a result, many of our state’s native fish have had their ranges significantly reduced or have been completely extirpated (i.e., have become extinct in the state).

-In the Upper Raritan Watershed Region and other areas of northern New Jersey, biologists are working to manage overlapping fish populations to protect native fish.
-For example, the NJ Division of Fish & Wildlife’s Bureau of Freshwater Fisheries recently added protections for brook trout – New Jersey’s only native trout species.
-As part of this project, the state altered the stocking of rainbow trout to help increase the success of brook trout, and created a Brook Trout Conservation Zone where all anglers who catch these fish must immediately and carefully release them unharmed.
+In the Upper Raritan Watershed Region and other areas of northern New Jersey, biologists are working to manage overlapping native and non-native fish populations to protect native species.
+The NJ Division of Fish & Wildlife’s Bureau of Freshwater Fisheries recently added protections for brook trout – New Jersey’s only native trout species.
+As part of this project, the state altered the stocking of rainbow trout to help increase the success of brook trout and created a Brook Trout Conservation Zone where all anglers who catch these fish must immediately and carefully release them unharmed.
 Other new fishing regulations are designed to increase the survival chances of brook trout if caught and released.

-Our state’s native and naturalized fishes are all important.
-Fish are often used as indicators of water quality, so a stream with a diversity of fish species is a stream with clean, healthy water.
+Fish are often used as indicators of water quality, so a stream with a diversity of fish species is likely a stream with clean, healthy water.
 In the Upper Raritan Region, native brook trout require cold, oxygen-rich water in order to survive and reproduce in the wild.

-Our region does have some invasive fishes – such as green sunfish and oriental weatherfish – that can be potentially dangerous to other native or naturalized species.
+Our region has a few invasive fishes – such as green sunfish and oriental weatherfish – that can be potentially dangerous to other native or naturalized species.
 One way to avoid spreading invasive fish species is to never release live bait or transport fishes between water bodies.

 The New Jersey Bureau of Freshwater Fisheries lists all potentially dangerous fish species and how to handle them here.